-Whilst the auto market totalled a mere 15,000 cars in 1900, the expectation of what was possible if the car could be mass produced at an affordable price sparked significant interest.
+Whilst the auto market totalled a mere 15,000 cars in 1900, the expectation of what was possible if the car could be mass-produced at an affordable price sparked a significant interest.

 The diverse approaches were clearly driven by the size of the potential reward for success.